li3zhen1/sociolinguistics-greeting-analysis/documents/Zhen_LING_Transformations_in_Chinese_Greeting_Expressions.typ

 #set table(stroke: 0.6pt)

-= #text(weight: 500, size: 16pt)[Transformations in Chinese Greeting Expressions: \ A Diachronic Analysis of Question and Non-Question Forms]
+= #text(weight: 500, size: 14pt)[Transformations in Chinese Greeting Expressions: \ A Diachronic Analysis of Interrogative and Non-Interrogative Forms]
 // [A Comparative Study of Chinese and English Greetings: \ "#text(weight: 600, size: 16pt)[你吃了吗?]", "#text(weight: 600, size: 16pt)[你好吗?]" and "How are you doing?"]

 #set heading(